-Besides admiring the architecture, Kosanji Museum is on the premise as well and it displays handicrafts, paintings and sculptures.
+Besides admiring the architecture, Kosanji Museum is also on the premise displaying handicrafts, paintings and sculptures.

-And if you are visiting during spring or autumn, you might even get a glimpse of cherry blossom or fall foliage.
+And if you are visiting during spring or autumn, you might even see cherry blossoms or fall foliage.

-At the back of Kosanji Temple, look for Miraishin no Oka, or also known as The Hill of Hope, where you will find 3,000 tons of Italian Cararra marble covering 5,000 square meters.
+At the back of Kosanji Temple, look for Miraishin no Oka, also known as The Hill of Hope, where you will find 3,000 tons of Italian Carrara marble covering 5,000 square meters.

 Miraishin no Oka was designed by an Italian sculptor where white marble is stacked in different ways to create a giant platform on top of a hill.
-And in the middle of all the abstract statues, there is a main structure called the Tower of Light.
-The entire composition is based on a familial theme where it represents peace on earth and being hopeful for the future.
+And in the middle of all the abstract statues is a main structure called the Tower of Light.
+The composition is based on a familial theme representing peace on earth and hopes for the future.

 Make sure to visit this quirky spot for fun Instagram photos and an aerial view of the surrounding area.

-After visiting Kosanji Temple and Miraishin no Oka, walk one minute to Hirayama Ikuo Museum of Art and see paintings by one of Japan’s most famous painter, Ikuo Hirayama.
+After visiting Kosanji Temple and Miraishin no Oka, walk one minute to Hirayama Ikuo Museum of Art and see paintings by one of Japan’s most famous painters, Ikuo Hirayama.

-Painted in traditional Japanese Nihonga style, the contemporary painter is known for his work on the Silk Road where he explored cultural concepts within the Orient.
+Painted in the traditional Japanese Nihonga style, the contemporary painter is known for his work on the Silk Road, exploring cultural concepts within the Orient.